 Peter Sonn was born in Salzburg where he completes his vocal studies at the University of Music and Performing Arts Mozarteum with distinction.
 Already during his studies, he made his debut with Salzburg Festival and at the Baden-Baden Festspielhaus.

-In the course of his engagements at the Landestheater Coburg, the Tiroler Landestheater Innsbruck and the Staatstheater am Gärtnerplatz in Munich, he acquired the repertoire of several central roles as a lyric tenor: Belmonte (Die Entführung aus dem Serail), Don Ottavio (Don Giovanni), Ferrando (Così fan tutte), Tamino (Die Zauberflöte), Lorenzo (Fra Diavolo), Marquis von Chateauneuf (Zar und Zimmermann), Steuermann (Der fliegende Holländer), Lenski (Eugene Onegin), Nemorino (L'elisir d'amore), Alfredo (La Traviata), Arnim (Simplicius) and Camille (Die lustige Witwe).
+In the course of his engagements at the Landestheater Coburg, the Tiroler Landestheater Innsbruck and the Staatstheater am Gärtnerplatz in Munich, he acquired the repertoire of several central roles in his specialist area as a lyric tenor: Belmonte (Die Entführung aus dem Serail), Don Ottavio (Don Giovanni), Ferrando (Così fan tutte), Tamino (Die Zauberflöte), Lorenzo (Fra Diavolo), Marquis von Chateauneuf (Zar und Zimmermann), Steuermann (Der fliegende Holländer), Lenski (Eugene Onegin), Nemorino (L'elisir d'amore), Alfredo (La Traviata), Arnim (Simplicius) and Camille (Die lustige Witwe).
 In Coburg, he was awarded the scholarship of the Richard-Wagner-Society.
-He also appeared in guest performances in Torino and Catania.
-Peter Sonn made guest appearances with Salzburg Festival 2006 (Die Schuldigkeit des Ersten Gebots - released on DVD by 'DG'), 2008 (Die Zauberflöte) and 2011 as Jüngling (Die Frau ohne Schatten – DVD production by 'Opus Arte').
+Sonn also appeared in guest performances in Turin and Catania.

-From 2009 to 2012, Peter Sonn was an ensemble member of the Zurich Opera where he extended his repertoire with the roles of Henry Morosus (Die schweigsame Frau), Vladimir Igorevich (Fürst Igor), The Italian Tenor (Der Rosenkavalier) and Narraboth (Salome).
+From 2009 to 2012, Peter Sonn was an ensemble member of the Zurich Opera where he broadened his repertoire with the roles of Henry Morosus (Die schweigsame Frau), Vladimir Igorevich (Fürst Igor), The Italian Tenor (Der Rosenkavalier) and Narraboth (Salome).